al6x/nim/mono/readme.md

 And provide transport for messages, like HTTP.
 You could replace it with your own adapter and transport, like WebSocket.

+I use simple HTTP server and not WebSocket, because I want to avoid dependencies, and have small code size, to have fast Nim compilation.
+You can change that and rewrite server to use WebSocket.

 # Todo

 - document.title and document.location